verus-lang/verus/source/docs/guide/src/spec_lib.md

 Second, the verifier knows the finiteness property always holds, which can prevent some SMT-time proof failure surprises.
-For instance, adding a new element to a `Set` increases its `len()` by 1, but this doesn't always hold for an `ISet` since it might be of infinite size.
+For instance, adding a new element to a `Set` increases its `len()` by 1, but this doesn't always hold for an `ISet` since it might have infinite size.

 ## Constructing and using Seq, Set, ISet, Map, and IMap